The Man in the Mask

 The Man in the Mask is a 2015 South Korean television drama series starring Joo Sang-wook and Kim Sun-a.
 It aired on KBS2 from May 20 to July 9, 2015 on Wednesdays and Thursdays at 21:55 for 16 episodes.

 Plot

-Ha Dae-chul (Joo Sang-wook) who has double identity.
-He's a normal prosecutor during the day and a masked vigilante at night to punish those that the law could not.
+Ha Dae-chul (Joo Sang-wook) has a double identity.
+He is a normal prosecutor by the day and a masked vigilante at night to punish those whom the law could not.
 Meanwhile, Yoo Min-hee (Kim Sun-a) is a female detective in charge of the violent crime division.